-Here We Give You the 8 BEST Village Stops while on Everest Trekking
+Here, We Give You the BEST Village Stops while on the Everest Trekking

-The descent in elevation combined with the peaceful scenery makes Phakding the perfect place to catch your breath.
-This overnight stay aids both in acclimatization and figuratively in taking time to soak in the start of this incredible journey.
+Our first day destination, Phakding, stands over 200 meters lower than Lukla, which is great in terms of acclimatization principles.
+This descent in elevation, combined with the peaceful scenery, makes Phakding the perfect place to catch your breath.
+This overnight stay aids both in acclimatization and in taking time to enjoy this incredible journey.

-Phakding emerged in the 1960s as an overnight rest stop for porters shuttling gear to Everest Base Camp.
-While physically taxing, the porters’ job also offered rare paid opportunities.
-Carrying over 45 kilos of equipment on their backs or Dhoko baskets at astonishing speed, these superhumans inspired the nickname “Himalayan taxis.”
+It is said that Phakding in the 1960s served as an overnight rest stop for porters shuttling gear to Everest Base Camp.
+Carrying heavy equipment on their backs or Dhoko (bamboo baskets), these PORTERS 'Himalayan taxis', paced with speed and took a break here overnight.

-The 6- 7 hour ascent out of Phakding on Day 2 stands as one of the biggest elevation gains of the trek, rising over 800 meters up to the hub of the Khumbu Valley - Namche Bazaar - at 3,450 meters.
+On Day 2 the 6- 7 hour ascent out of Phakding to Namche Bazaar stands as one of the biggest elevation gains of the trek, rising over 800 meters.
+Namche Bazaar, situated at a height of 3,440 meters, is a hub of the Khumbu Valley.
 Pace yourself slowly, take plenty of breaks for water and snacks, and take ample photos.
 Then round a final corner prepare for the overwhelmingly beautiful sight of Namche nestled in a giant, tilted ‘bowl’, surrounded by magnificent Himalayan heights like Kongde and Thamserku.

 As the largest town in the Khumbu region, it acts as an important trading and cultural center for the Sherpa people.